hpssjellis/easy-node-particle-photon-request/README.md

 https://gitpod.io/#github.com/hpssjellis/easy-node-particle-photon-request

-The .ino must be flashed to your particle.
+The .ino must be flashed to your particle photon.

 From the terminal this curl command should work once you replace the photon ID and access Token